Colonial Penn Whole Life Insurance and More

 Unfortunately, the good seems to be overshadowed by a lot of complaints or allegations of high pressure, pushy as well as aggressive sales tactics directed at senior citizens.

-Even the late Alex Trebek, the paid Colonial Penn spokesman for years was criticized for representing a carrier that has used such tactics.
+Even the late Alex Trebek, the paid Colonial Penn spokesman for years was criticized for representing a carrier that used such tactics.

 Many seniors have felt like they were sold the wrong product.
 Statements indicated the coverage was not properly explained to them beforehand.
+I had many people call asking for help with their life insurance woes.

 I suspect most of the Colonial Penn negative review and complaints are related to people not understanding the limitations of the $9.95 Colonial Penn Guaranteed Acceptance life insurance product.
 Specifically not understanding the 2 year limited benefit period inserted into this particular whole life policy.